Sapphirine/PokemonGo_Predict_Them_All/README.md

 # Run code
 - We run the .py file by jupyter notebook.
 Code can also be executed by python/anaconda compiler.
 - We run .R or .rmd code by r-studio.
 - To run the classifier models, first execute clean_poke.py to clean the data, and then run the classfier.
-Graph.R and
+- Run maps.py to draw the pokemon distribution maps
+- Run graph.R to build e systemG cluster